rdvm/m1hypr/README.md

 # m1hypr

-A basic collection of resources for getting Hyprland running from Asahi Minimal Install
+This is really just my way of documenting this process for myself, but I figured I'd put it out there in case it was helpful to anybody else.

-## MBA Minimal Asahi + Hyprland setup
+## M1 MacBook Air Minimal Asahi + Hyprland setup

 If you've already installed Asahi and want to start from scratch, continue here.
 Otherwise jump to [Asahi Minimal Install.](#asahi-minimal-install)